You’ve just wrapped up a call with a prospective consulting client. They’re interested in working with you. Congratulations!

 If you’ve found your way to this blog post, it’s safe to assume you now need to develop a consulting proposal for this client — and you need help doing so.

-In this post, I’ll explain how to write a consulting proposal that your prospective clients can’t resist.
+In this post, I’ll explain what a consulting proposal is and how to write one that your prospective clients can’t resist.

 How to Write a Consulting Proposal